 If you decide you've lost control of your device and want to protect the information it contains, take the following steps to erase it:

-Locate the device using the steps in the task "Using Find My iPhone to Locate Your iPhone" earlier in this chapter.

-Click Erase iPhone.
+- 1 Locate the device using the steps in the task "Using Find My iPhone to Locate Your iPhone." - 2 Click Erase iPhone.